blueturtleai/gimp-stable-diffusion/README.md

 2. Nagivate here https://huggingface.co/CompVis/stable-diffusion-v-1-4-original and agree to the shown agreement.

-3. Download the model file from here: https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4.ckpt.
+3. Download the model file from here: https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4.ckpt (4 GB).

 4. Login into your Google account and upload the file to your Google drive.